 By the end of 2019, the UNHCR had counted almost 15 million persons of concern in and from Latin American countries.
-This number indicates almost a tripling in comparison to 2013.
-The figure for 2019 included more than 8.2 million people who were considered internally displaced and approx. 3.6 million Venezuelans who had been displaced abroad.
+This number implied almost a tripling in comparison to 2013.
+The figure for 2019 included more than 8.2 million persons who were considered internally displaced and app.
+3.6 million Venezuelans who had been displaced abroad.
 Thus, the number of forcibly displaced Venezuelans had increased by more than 1 million within one year.
 Displacement in Latin America is not mainly caused by state persecution but by high crime levels, food insecurity, state fragility, and collapse of livelihoods.
-By the end of 2020, a total of 231 million Latin Americans were estimated to live in poverty, the highest number recorded in the last 15 years.
-Thus, COVID-19 hit even harder there than in other world regions.
-Latin American labour markets are characterised by high income inequality, widespread informal work and a lack of social protection.
-Consequently, workers could simply not afford to comply with containment measures and continued working.
-Notwithstanding this, the IMF forecasts an 8.1 % economic contraction for the region in 2020, with almost every country in recession, turning what began as a health crisis more and more into a humanitarian crisis.
+By the end of 2020 a total of 231 million Latin Americans were estimated to live in poverty, the highest number recorded since 15 years.
+Thus, COVID-19 hit even harder than in other world regions.
+Latin American labour markets are characterised by high income inequality, widespread informal work and lacking social protection.
+As a consequence, workers could simply not afford to comply with containment measures and continued working.
+Notwithstanding this, the IMF forecasts a 8.1% economic contraction for the region in 2020, with almost every country in recession, turning what began as health crisis more and more into a humanitarian crisis.
 There is little reason to believe that the situation will significantly improve in 2021.
 Based on previous trends it can also be assumed that displacement in Latin America will continue to rise.
-In recent years, the annual numbers of asylum seekers from Latin American countries in the EU had constantly grown.
-In 2020 mobility restrictions due to COVID-19 had a dampening effect.
-If the EU lifts travel restrictions for third-country nationals once the vaccination programmes provide real relief, it is likely that these numbers will return to pre-pandemic patterns or even increase.
+In recent years the annual numbers of asylum seekers from Latin American countries in the EU had constantly grown.
+In 2020 mobility restrictions due to COVID-19 had a decreasing effect.
+Should the EU lift travel restrictions for third country nationals once the vaccination programmes provide a real relief, it is likely that numbers return to prepandemic patterns or even grow.